South Carolina Gamecocks football under Steve Spurrier: 2005 season

 On September 1, 2005, Spurrier coached and won his first game at South Carolina, a sold-out home game against UCF, who had the country’s longest losing streak.
-Mitchell, in his first career start, became one of the nation's top-rated quarterbacks.
-Next, on the road at No. 9 Georgia, several critical mistakes cost the Gamecocks an upset, losing by only two points in a defensive struggle.
+On the road at No. 9 Georgia, several critical mistakes cost the Gamecocks an early upset, losing by only two points in a defensive struggle.
 It was only Spurrier's second loss to the Bulldogs in their past twelve matchups.
 Returning home, South Carolina was dominated by Alabama, in Mike Shula's third-ever road win.
 The Gamecocks broke the losing streak by defeating Troy at home, though Mitchell injured his ankle.
 On the road at Auburn, under backup quarterback Antonio Heffner, South Carolina was nearly shut out in a forty-point loss.
 It was the first time in Spurrier's career that he had lost three straight SEC games.

+However, the Gamecocks would respond with the longest SEC winning streak in program history.
 Mitchell returned and led the Gamecocks to their highest scoring home game in a decade, defeating Kentucky.
 In a home win over Vanderbilt, Syvelle Newton performed well at multiple positions before suffering the team's first serious injury.
-At No. 23 Tennessee, the Gamecocks won by a long field goal, the first road win against the Volunteers in program history.
-Spurrier assigned Nix the sole responsibility of making the defensive calls for the rest of the season.
-At Arkansas, South Carolina became bowl-eligible with their sixth win of the season.
-By this point, redshirt freshman Sidney Rice was leading the SEC in receiving yards per game and had set multiple school records for scoring receptions.
-The defense also led the SEC in sacks.
+At No. 23 Tennessee, Josh Brown's "miracle" field goal gave the Gamecocks their first road win against the Volunteers in program history.
+At struggling Arkansas, South Carolina accomplished their season goal with a sixth win.
+By this point, redshirt freshman Sidney Rice was leading the SEC in receiving yards per game and had set multiple school records for scoring receptions, while the defense led the SEC in sacks.
 Next, hosting Spurrier's former team, the Gamecocks upset No. 12 Florida.
 It was the first win over the Gators since 1939, the highest-ranked win since 2000, and a school-record fifth consecutive SEC win.
 South Carolina was lifted to No. 19 in the national rankings, their highest since 2001.
-Despite the winning streak, the team learned just before their regular season finale against Clemson that they would not win the SEC East, finishing second instead.
-The rest of the day also did not go in their favor, losing at home to their archrival.
+Before losing at home in their regular season finale against Clemson, the Gamecocks learned that they had not won the SEC East.
 Following the regular season, Spurrier was named the SEC Coach of the Year for the sixth time in his career.
 The Gamecocks were selected to play Missouri in the Independence Bowl, their first bowl game since 2001.
 Prior to the bowl game, there were many staff changes.
 (Note: Sources:) In the Independence Bowl, despite a 21–0 first quarter lead, the Gamecocks lost to the Tigers.
-In the final two games, despite freshman Mike Davis having the program's first 100-yard rushing performances in years, Mitchell had thrown six interceptions.
-South Carolina ended the season with a record of 7–5.
+South Carolina ended the season with a 7–5 record.